-Just like many, even I watch horror films simply to get the shivers and shocks at times as I believe it gives a whole new experience and different kind of thrill and excitement.
-So, today I will share some of the best Hollywood Horror films that would literally give you nightmares once you watch them.
+Just like many, even I watch horror Films simply to get the shivers and shocks at times as I believe it gives a whole new experience and different kind of thrill and excitement.
+So, today I will share some of the best Hollywood Horror Movies that would literally give you nightmares once you watch them.

 Best Hollywood Horror Movies of All Time